enasequence/ena-experiment-checklist/README.md

 # ExperimentChecklist
 This generates JSON templates and JSON schemas for Experiment Checklists used for the ENA.
 There is a pair of JSON checklist template and JSON schema for each experiment type.

-The data and code in this repo.  generate these.
+The data and code in this repository generate these.

+As part of the users workflow the filled out checklist template will be validated against JSON schema.

 ![](docs/ExptChecklistpng.png)